Career Services Resources

-Whether you are deciding if a major is right for you, exploring career options, writing a resume or cover letter, seeking an internship, looking for a job or need interview help, the EXCITE Office is committed to helping you achieve your professional goals.
+Whether you are deciding if a major is right for you, exploring career options, writing a resume or cover letter, seeking a co-op/internship, looking for a job or need interview help, the Career Services Office is committed to helping you achieve your professional goals.

 - Resume Review